alonzi/monte-carlo/README.md

 # Warm up question: How many games are played in the NCAA basketball tournament?

-# Today's Focus: The Monte Carlo Method
+# Today's Focus: The Monte Carlo Method (The computer is a tool)

 ---